Director of CAROD

 This led to growing interest in how students learn, and an eventual move to University of Glasgow to be director of the Teaching and Learning Service.
 At the time Glasgow merged with St Andrews College (a teacher education institution) and he was made Deputy Dean of the new faculty with responsibility for research and researcher development.
 He was awarded a personal chair in 2005 for his work on learning and assessment in Higher Education.
 He subsequently moved to the University of Stirling to be Director of Centre for Academic Practice and Learning.
 He has supervised over 30 students, both in Engineering and Education, to successful completion of a higher degree.

 Bob is a founding editor, in 2006, of the on-line journal, Practice and Evidence of the Scholarship of Teaching and Learning in Higher Education, www.pestlhe.org.uk.
 Additionally he is Chartered Engineer and Fellow of the Higher Education Academy.
-He has an on-going interest in student learning and the evaluation of the effectiveness of new approaches to teaching and assessment in higher education.

 - Email: firstname.lastname@example.org